grow-services/developer-documentation/README.md

 ## Building

+You can build and publish these source-files into PDF and HTML deliverables yourself, by following these steps:

 ### Acquiring the source-files

-1) Checkout this repository to your local machine:
+1. Checkout this repository to your local machine:

     git checkout git@github.com:grow-services/developer-documentation.git

-2) Enter the repository:
+2. Enter the repository:

     cd developer-documentation